Authorities charge man with sparking deadly January wildfire that leveled LA neighborhoods

 The report commissioned by Los Angeles County supervisors said a series of weaknesses, including “outdated policies, inconsistent practices and communications vulnerabilities,” hampered the county’s response.

 Seewer reported from Toledo, Ohio.
-Associated Press reporter Eric Tucker in Washington, D.C., contributed.
+Associated Press reporters Mike Schneider in Orlando, Florida; and Eric Tucker in Washington, D.C., contributed.

 This story has been corrected to show the Eaton Fire killed 19 people, not 18.